 Clearly, there is a need for answers to the energy industry's sustainable problems.
 And thankfully there are corporations, startups, and SMEs out there attempting to tackle some of the environmental issues in the industry through sustainable energy management.

 Companies that develop and implement sustainable energy management solutions

 The full version of the Innovating Sustainability report (available for download) includes six case studies: three corporations (Green Mountain Energy, Cisco, and Schneider Electric) that implement sustainable energy management systems and three startups that develop innovative technology (WePower, Bluwave-ai, and Brenmiller Energy).

-Inspired by these companies we decided to highlight more corporations and startups that are implementing and developing sustainable energy management systems into this article.
+Inspired by these companies we decided to highlight more corporations and startups that are driving innovation by implementing and developing sustainable energy management systems into this article.

 Startups and SMEs

 Brenmiller was founded in 2012 and is a renewable energy company.
 Their focus is on thermal energy storage.
 Applications of their innovative technology range from biomass to heat, industrial heat on demand, waste heat recovery, and grid storage.

 WePower’s mission is to simplify and accelerate the global market for sustainable energy.
 With its blockchain-based green energy trading platform, the company enables corporate electricity buyers to execute Power Purchase Agreements (PPAs) directly with renewable energy generators and provides all the necessary services alongside it through a WePower marketplace.